How an electric fence works

 may not experience much sunlight such as valleys or wooded areas.

-Most energisers feature weatherproofing of some description, allowing them to be left running in all conditions.
+Most energisers feature weatherproofing of some description, allowing them to be used in all conditions, it is important to note that in cold conditions, batteries do not last as long and will require more regular charging.

 The Fence/Fence Wire